 2011 – 2013

-Poland cancels RFP, eventually issues another and collects bids; Aero (L-159) bows out, citing serious RFP v2 deficiencies.
+Poland cancels RFP, eventually issues another; M-346 picked as the only offer within Poland’s set budget; Aero (L-159) bowed out, citing serious RFP v2 deficiencies.

 Nov 20/13: The bids are in.
 Poland opens the tenders for their AJT competition, and reveals the amounts of the bids.
 Only Alenia Aermacchi fell within the PZL 1.2 billion ($387.5 million) budgeted, but the contract also considers lifetime operating costs and performance.
 In descending order…